np-mrd/npmrd_cross_domain_integration_docs/docs/deposition_report_breakdown.md

                 - `c_values`: Something is wrong with the carbon values.
                 - `h_values`: Something is wrong with the hydrogen values.
                 - `metadata`: Something is wrong with the peak list metadata.
-        - peak_uuid <a name="nmr_data_peak_lists_peak_uuid"></a>
-          - Description: uuid value unique to the provided peak list.
-Used as an identifier for the spectrum.
-The first 10 characters are the same as the `compound_uuid` while the last 5 characters are unique.
-          - Example: `SD0z84d9Ds-D0nP9`
-          - type: string
-          - MaxLength: 16
   - experimental_data <a name="nmr_data_experimental_data"></a>
     - Description: Status report of experimental NMR data (NMR Spectra).
 Each entry represents a different experiment/spectra.
 Can be left as a blank array if no experimental data was sent.
     - Type: array (of objects)